-The comprehensive plan provides the tool to become more certain about where development will occur, what it will be like, when it will happen, and how the costs of development will be met.
-It provides a tool for the community to achieve the development pattern it desires, such as: traditional neighborhoods, infill development, creating a sense of place, providing transportation alternatives, permitting mixed uses, protecting natural resources and accommodating economic growth.
+The comprehensive plan provides the basis to become more certain about where development will occur, what it will be like, when it will happen, and how the costs of development will be met.
+It provides a tool for the community to achieve the development pattern it desires, addressing factors such as traditional neighborhoods, infill development, creating a sense of place, providing transportation alternatives, permitting mixed uses, protecting natural resources and encouraging economic growth.
 Planning also helps the city invest its money wisely in infrastructure such as roads, water and sewer service, parks and green space, and other facilities to maintain and improve the quality of life for the residents of the city.

-The Community Agenda, which is Part II of the Comprehensive Plan, represents these and additional ideas discussed during the public participation process.
-The Community Agenda does not restate the data included in Part I. Instead, it lists prioritized issues and opportunities, a community vision that includes goals, policies and strategies organized by Vision Themes, a Future Development Guide that describes desired development with the Future Development Map, Character Area Policy, and Character Area Implementation Strategies, and an Implementation Program that prioritizes and assigns costs and responsible parties to the strategies presented throughout the plan.
+The Community Agenda represents these and additional ideas discussed during the public participation process.
+The Community Agenda does not restate the data included in the Community Assessment.
+Instead, it lists prioritized issues and opportunities, a community vision that includes goals, policies and strategies organized by Vision Themes, a Future Development Guide that describes desired development with the Future Development Map, Character Area Policy, and Character Area Implementation Strategies, and an Implementation Program that prioritizes and assigns costs and responsible parties to the strategies presented throughout the plan.